HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

      width="40%"
      height="40%" />

-### Select a local requirements file instead of the one provided on the `configuration.yaml`:
+### Select a local requirements file:

-You can also select a `requirements.txt` file with the Python libraries that you want to be installed in the container:
+You can also select a `requirements.txt` file instead of the one provided on the `configuration.yaml` with the Python libraries that you want to be installed in the container:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/REQUIREMENTS.png"
      alt="Select the local requiremnts"